 In the twenty-first century, very few can imagine life without a computer.
 Now all the operations we carry out are only on the computer.
 We get scared to think about what it would have to, be if we had to write some text on paper and handle it because we can easily do it on the computer, check out all the mistakes and print it.
 Now, we had reached on the era of Cloud Computing and 3D Printing.
 In this section, we would like to tell you about how the computer evolution took place.

-Back in the forties, computer can be compared only with some very big device.
-Just imagine that for a single computer, it required a lot of electronic equipment and a large spacious room.
+Back in the forties, computers could be compared only with some very big devices.
+Just imagine that a single computer, it required a lot of electronic equipment and a large spacious room.
 At that time, the very first computers worked only on a very expensive vacuum tubes.
 Computers were afforded by just big companies and big institutions.

-Here are the details of how computer technology evoled in all these years.
+Here are the details of how computer technology evolved in all these years.

 1951: Grace Murray Hopper completed a high-level language compiler.